Republic of Korea

 Introduction and mission

-Created in 1991 following the First International Symposium of World Heritage Cities which took place in July in Québec (Canada), the Organization of World Heritage Cities (OWHC) was officially founded on 8 September 1993 in Fez (Morocco).
+Created in 1991 following the First International Symposium of World Heritage Cities which took place in July of that year in Québec (Canada), the Organization of World Heritage Cities (OWHC) was officially founded on 8 September 1993 in Fez (Morocco).
 The Organization connects with more than 300 cities having on their territory a site inscribed on the UNESCO World Heritage List, with a total population of over 164 million people.
 They are represented in the Organization by their mayor, with the active participation of elected municipal officials and heritage managers.

 The OWHC’s headquarters are located in Québec City (Canada).

 The main objectives of the Organization are: